s3fs-fuse/s3fs-fuse/README.md

 Installation
 ------------

-Some platforms provide pre-built binaries:
+Some systems provide pre-built packages:

-* On Ubuntu 16.04 or newer:
+* On Debian 9 and Ubuntu 16.04 or newer:

 ```
 sudo apt-get install s3fs